rand3289/OutNet/readme.md

 * OutNet should include itself in the service list.
 This advertises the external/routable/public IP for other services to use.
 * OutNet is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
 * It can "open" additional ports for your distributed services to accept connections.
-* To support other distributed services OutNet provides a library for signature creation uning private key and verification using public key.
-Your private key does not have to be shared with your other services.

 ## Describing services